 - It obliges employers to prevent psychological harassment and resolve situations of psychological harassment brought to their attention.

 The employer must take steps to prevent psychological harassment.
-For example, she can designate someone to deal with these problems, put into place a mutual respect policy and have an internal procedure to investigate complaints of psychological harassment.
+For example, the employer must put into place a policy to prevent psychological harassment and an internal procedure for handling complaints of psychological harassment.
+The employer can also name a resource person responsible for dealing with these problems.

 The employer must do more than take preventive measures.
 She must also help resolve problems brought to her attention.
 For example, she can listen to her employees, put a stop to unacceptable behaviour or impose penalties for inappropriate behaviour.